 JT: At Experian, we have one simple goal in mind when it comes to CECL compliance: how can we make it easier for our clients?
 Our Ascend CECL ForecasterTM, in partnership with Oliver Wyman, allows our clients to create CECL forecasts in a fraction of the time it normally takes, using a simple, configurable application that accurately predicts expected losses.
 The Ascend CECL Forecaster enables you to:

 - Fulfill data requirements: We don’t ask you to gather, prepare or submit any data.
-The application is comprised of Experian’s extensive historical data, delivered via the Ascend Technology Platform, economic data from Oxford Economics, as well as the auto and home valuation data needed to generate CECL forecasts for each unsecured and secured lending product in your portfolio.
+The application is comprised of Experian’s extensive historical data, delivered via the Ascend Technology PlatformTM, economic data from Oxford Economics, as well as the auto and home valuation data needed to generate CECL forecasts for each unsecured and secured lending product in your portfolio.

 - Leverage innovative technology: The application uses advanced machine learning models built on 15 years of industry-leading credit data using high-quality Oliver Wyman loan level models.

 - Simplify processes: One of the biggest challenges our clients face is the amount of time and analytical effort it takes to create one CECL forecast, much less several that can be compared for optimal results.
 With the Ascend CECL Forecaster, creating a forecast is a simple process that can be delivered quickly and accurately.

 JT: As mentioned, complying with CECL may require you to gather, store and calculate more data than before.
 Therefore, it’s important that companies act now to better prepare.
 Immediate next steps include:

 - Establishing your loss forecast methodology: CECL will require a new methodology, making it essential to take advantage of advanced statistical techniques and third-party solutions.